MichMich/XMCircleGestureRecognizer/README.md

         }
     }

-If you like to transform the values from radians to degrees, simply add ```.rad2deg``` to the variable:
+If you like to transform the values from radians to degrees, simply add ```.degrees``` to the variable:

     if let rotation = recognizer.rotation {
-        // rotation.rad2deg is the relative rotation for the current gesture in degrees }
+        // rotation.degrees is the relative rotation for the current gesture in degrees }

 ## So what does it look like?